UlionTse/exejs/README.md

 ```

 ## Reference

 [PyExecJS (EOL)](https://github.com/doloopwhile/PyExecJS)

 ## Why

 1. We need to run javascript by python, but pyexecjs was EOL in 2018.
-[Issue](https://github.com/UlionTse/translators/issues/91)
+[Issue#1](https://github.com/UlionTse/translators/issues/91)
 2. Package builds that rely on pyexecjs will fail or be cancelled.
-[Issue](https://github.com/NixOS/nixpkgs/issues/353446)
+[Issue#2](https://github.com/NixOS/nixpkgs/issues/353446)
 3. Because pyexecjs will temporarily write compiled files by default, it will cause antivirus software to issue an alarm and block the program from running.
-[Issue](https://github.com/UlionTse/translators/issues/168)
+[Issue#3](https://github.com/UlionTse/translators/issues/168)

 ## Improvement and Change

-1. [Issue](https://github.com/UlionTse/translators/issues/168#issuecomment-2692367281) Remove the interactive behavior of temporarily writing compiled code locally, and replace it with just-in-time compilation and running.
+1. Remove the interactive behavior of temporarily writing compiled code locally, and replace it with just-in-time compilation and running.
 2. Remove support for python2.
-3. Remove support for PyV8.